What will it take for you to remove your mask and bring the REAL you to your job? To the business?

 - Avoids taking risks

-- Tend to be people pleasers saying what they THINK people want to hear from them
+- Tends to be a “people-pleaser” saying what they THINK people want to hear from them

 In my head I was saying “the client is right.
 It is a low self-esteem issue we’re dealing with!”
 I called to congratulate my client on the positive diagnosis but got forwarded to voicemail.
 Something hung on with the low self-esteem issue though.
 Seems it wasn’t over for me.